Thesis topics for Students

 Proposed Topics

 The list below contains thesis topics that I gave some thought.
 If you find none of them interesting, but have another algorithmic question in mind, feel free to contact me with your proposal.
 I am interested in supervising topics that survey existing algorithmic work, conduct a reproducibility study of algorithm engineering approaches, work on explaining results of algorithms (e.g., for a recommender system) or fairness issues in machine learning and algorithms (e.g., see this book project and our paper for a concrete example).
+Many of the projects below consider similarity search or ** (approximate) nearest neighbor search**.
+Please check the first three sections of this overview paper to get a basic understanding of the research area.
+This website contains a much more in-depth description of the methods and is a suggested read as well.

 List Of Suggested Topics